Autumn 1 2017

 KS2 Year 3: Gods and Mortals Year 4: Blue Abyss Year 5: Time traveller

 Our classrooms are no longer rooms full of tables and chairs but fitness studios, laboratories, air raid shelters, the Antarctic landscape, the Giant’s Castle, Stig’s Den, Shakespeare’s Globe, Victorian workhouses – the possibilities are endless!
-Have a look at the class galleries to see for yourself.

 Each class has its own mini-ICT suite so that children can use technology to support their learning all day every day.
 Pupils will be able to record their learning on iPads and then create animated films as evidence.
 Interactive displays and Topic Books stimulate the environment and make the learning a permanent memory.